moalamri/vscode-inline-fold/README.md

 - `inlineFold.after` an optional text/character that will be appended to the end of folded code

 ### Notes!
-- Use settings UI to configure the extension.
+- Use settings UI to configure the extension, it's better that way so VS Code can automatically escape your regex.
-- No registered commands yet.
-- I would love to hear some suggestions :)

 <a href="CHANGELOG.md">Changelog</a>